 4 Develop and maintain shared values including leadership values for both the organisation and staff reflecting public expectations and communicate these with members, staff, the community and partners Codes of Conduct and associated policies (such as bullying and harassment and equalities) cover Members and Officers.
-Performance and Values Directorate instils the Authority's values through the Service and outward facing and internal documents reiterate these Authority/Corporate Leadership Team/Director of Performance and Values 5 Put in place arrangements to ensure that systems and processes are designed in conformity with appropriate ethical standards and monitor their continuing effectiveness in practice The Authority's code of corporate governance is subject to regular review and seeks to comply with CIPFA/Solace frameworks.
+People & Organisational Development Directorate instils the Authority's values through the Service and outward facing and internal documents reiterate these values.
+Authority/Strategic Management Team/Director of POD 5 Put in place arrangements to ensure that systems and processes are designed in conformity with appropriate ethical standards and monitor their continuing effectiveness in practice The Authority's code of corporate governance is subject to regular review and seeks to comply with CIPFA/Solace frameworks.
 The Authority reconsiders its structure, scheme of delegation, powers and duties of committees and other documents as part of its annual meeting.
 An annual governance statement will be produced from 2008 onwards to replace the existing Statement of Internal Control which seeks to comply with relevant ethical standards.
 Procedural, Financial and Contract Standing Orders address the way in which the Authority's business is conducted.
-Authority/ Corporate Leadership Team
+Authority/ Strategic Management Team 6 Develop and maintain an effective Standards Committee A Standards Committee including three Independent Members (one of which is the Chair of the Committee) is established.
+It has terms of reference, meets regularly, makes recommendations in respect of the Code of Conduct, Members allowances, Member training and development and reviews matters such as the register of interests and register of gifts and hospitality.
+It also has procedures in place for dealing with allegations against Members.
+Authority/Monitoring Officer/Standards Committee